Antonio Zumel: Post-Marcos dictatorship

 In the aftermath of the first People Power Revolution in February 1986 and the removal of Marcos from power, Zumel and other former journalists surfaced.
 He represented the NDFP as part of the first negotiating panel in 1986-7 in talks with the new Corazon Aquino government.
 Negotiations broke down however and Aquino pursued a total war strategy in dealing with the opposition.

 In 1989, following threats to his family, Zumel was assigned to the Netherlands to undertake international relations work on behalf of the NDFP, as well as to seek medical assistance.
 He brought along his wife, Mela Castillo and their daughter, Malaya, with him to Europe, where he kept a semi-underground profile.
 However, in 1990, Philippine authorities caught wind of Zumel's activities and, after much publicity, fearing arrest should he return to the country, sought political asylum in the Netherlands.
 The request was granted by the Dutch government in 1997.

 In 1990, he was elected in absentia to the position of chairperson of the NDFP, which he served until 1994.
 In 1994, he was made honorary chairman of the NDFP and senior advisor of the NDFP negotiating panel.
 He was living in exile during the events of the Second Great Rectification Movement, where he worked tirelessly to explain and clarify the re-affirmist position.
 He would go to forums organized by rejectionists and "counter-revolutionaries" to defend the re-affirm position and to "reach out to those whom he considered to be open to the correct line but who were temporarily confused or misled by the counter-revolutionaries."

 Later years and death

 In 1998, Zumel suffered a severe stroke that caused partial paralysis.
 He underwent rehabilitation for a few months before he could move again.
 In 1999, the College Editors' Guild of the Philippines conferred the Marcelo H. del Pilar Award, its highest honor, to him.

 His health continued to fail in the next years, before he died from kidney failure and complications due to diabetes on August 13, 2001.
 He was survived by his wife Mela Castillo, and two of his children, Veronica and Malaya.

-In 2016, he was posthumously declared a hero of the Philippines by Vice President Leni Robredo, who attended the unveiling of his name on a monument at the Bantayog ng mga Bayani (Monument of Heroes).